DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 ## Setting the type of a shape

-To set the type of a shape, specify the type of the shape as a value of the [type](../configuration_properties/) property inside the shape object while preparing a related JSON structure to load into the diagram:
+To set the type of a shape, use the [type](../configuration_properties/) property inside the shape object while preparing a related JSON structure to load into the diagram:

 ~~~js
 const data = [